shopware/docs/guides/plugins/plugins/framework/data-handling/add-custom-complex-data.md

 ## Next steps

-As a follow up, you might want to have a look at the documentation on how to \[PLACEHOLDER-LINK: translate custom entities\], e.g. for your `name` and `description` field.
-Also you might want to have a look on how to \[PLACEHOLDER-LINK: add associations\].
+As a follow up, you might want to have a look at the documentation on how to [translate custom entities](./add-data-translations.md), e.g. for your `name` and `description` field.
+Also you might want to have a look on how to [add data associations](./add-data-associations.md).